About This Page

 - Certain medications

-If you are at risk of severe alcohol withdrawal symptoms, including delirium tremens, it is strongly advised that you seek medical help or undergo a medically supervised detox.
+If you are at risk of severe alcohol withdrawal symptoms, including delirium tremens, it is strongly advised you seek medical help or undergo a medically supervised detox.
 This will allow experts to observe you as you go through withdrawal and intervene when necessary.

 How can I get help?